Relintai/pandemonium_engine_docs/usage/export/exporting_for_windows.md

 ------------

 -  To enable code signing, you must have the `Windows 10 SDK` (on Windows) or `osslsigncode ( https://github.com/mtrojnar/osslsigncode )` (on any other OS) installed.
--  Download the Godot export templates.
-Use the Godot menu: `Editor > Manage Export Templates`.
+-  Download the Pandemonium export templates.
+Use the Pandemonium menu: `Editor > Manage Export Templates`.

 Warning: